 From time to time, we are involved in various legal proceedings that arise in the normal course of business.
 While we intend to defend any lawsuit vigorously, we presently believe that the ultimate outcome of any current pending legal proceeding will not have any material adverse effect on our financial position, cash flows or operating results.
 However, litigation is subject to inherent uncertainties, and unfavorable rulings could occur.
 An unfavorable ruling could include monetary damages, which could impact our business and operating results for the period in which the ruling occurs or future periods.
+In addition, our foreign operations expose us to unique intellectual property technology risks compared to a company with fewer or no international operations.
+Such risks could lead to litigation or other disputes that would not be applicable to a company with limited or no international operations and could have a material and adverse effect on our financial condition and results of operations.
+See "Risk Factors - Risks Related to Our International Operations" in Part I, Item 1A of this Annual Report for a more detailed summary of the intellectual property technology risks associated with our international business operations.

 In August 2018, the Company received a letter from the EPA concerning potential violations under the Clean Air Act Amendments of 1990, which do not involve any actual discharge of materials into the environment, arising as a result of an inspection at KFAB.
 In February 2019, we fully resolved this matter with the EPA and paid approximately \$0.2 million.
 The settlement amount was accrued at December 31, 2018.
-During 2018 we received notice from the Shanghai Municipal Bureau of Ecology and Environment of possible environmental law violations at BCD.
-The notice stated that we installed and used environmental protection devices at our plant, prior to final approval from the authorities.
-We paid approximately \$0.2 million during the fourth quarter of 2018 to settle the matter.